Research Frontpage

 Constraints

-• Data fragmentation: stale, duplicated, or inconsistent records still break routing, scoring, and cross-system orchestration.
+• Data fragmentation: stale, duplicated, or inconsistent records still break routing, scoring, and orchestration.

-• Silent failure risk: rule-based automations can fail without obvious alerts, which raises the cost of trust.
+• Silent failure risk: automated workflows can fail without obvious alerts, which raises the cost of trust.

 • Governance burden: permissions, auditability, ownership, and rollback design are required before AI can touch core systems.

-• Vendor skepticism: buyers are increasingly separating true end-to-end integration from wrapped workflows, so broad AI OS claims face more scrutiny.
+• Vendor skepticism: buyers are separating true end-to-end integration from wrapped point solutions.

 Success Metrics